bordoley/bordoley.github.io/Resume.md

 * Website: https://github.com/bordoley/
 * LinkedIn: https://www.linkedin.com/in/bordoley/

-A seasoned Sr. Software Engineer with extensive industry experience at Meta, Facebook, and Amazon, specializing in fullstack product development.
+A seasoned Sr. Software Engineer with extensive industry experience at Meta, Facebook, and Amazon, specializing in full-stack product development.
 I excel at delivering efficient solutions in the face of ambiguity, working across cross-functional teams, and mentoring junior engineers.
 Seeking a position that empowers me to apply my zeal for the art of writing software to the delivery of impactful products.

 ## Recent Work Experience
 *November, 2021 - Present*: **Meta, Software Engineer** (Business Engineering, New York)